Tangent-labs/tangent-indexer/README.md

 ## About The Project

-Here's the project that we use to index onChain data for Convergence protocol.
+Here's the project that we use to index onChain data for the Tangent protocol.
 The main aim is to compute and store in a database:

 - data that the Blockchain cannot compute.
 - data that tooks to much time to be retrieved fully onChain